Siguza/psychicpaper/docs/index.md

 </plist>
 ```

-This would mean that the binary in question is allowed to use the `task_for_pid()` mach trap, which is otherwise not allowed, at least on iOS.
-Such entitlements are checked all throughout iOS (and macOS) and there's well upwards of a thousand different ones in existence (Jonathan Levin has built [a big catalogue of all the ones he could find][entlist], if you're curious).
-The important thing is just that all 3rd party apps on iOS are put in a containerised environment where they have access to as little files, services and kernel APIs as possible, and entitlements can be used to alter that container, or remove it entirely.
+This would mean that the binary in question "holds the `task_for_pid-allow` entitlement", which in this specific case means is allowed to use the `task_for_pid()` mach trap, which is otherwise not allowed at all (at least on iOS).
+Such entitlements are checked all throughout iOS and macOS and there's well upwards of a thousand different ones in existence (Jonathan Levin has built [a big catalogue of all the ones he could find][entlist], if you're curious).
+The important thing is just that all 3rd party apps on iOS are put in a containerised environment where they have access to as little files, services and kernel APIs as possible, and entitlements can be used to poke holes in that container, or remove it entirely.

 This presents an interesting problem.
 With iOS system apps and daemons, Apple is the one signing them, so they wouldn't put any entitlements on there that they don't want the binaries to have.
 The same goes for App Store apps, where Apple is the one creating the final signature.
 But with developer certificates, the signature on the binary is created by the developers themselves, and Apple merely signs the provisioning profile.
 This means that the provisioning profile must create a list of allowed entitlements, or the iOS security model is toast right away.
 And indeed, if you run `strings` against a provisioning profile, you will find something like this: